Guy Francis Laking: Life

 Laking was born in 1875, the only son of King Edward VII's Physician in Ordinary Sir Francis Laking (created a Baronet in 1902), by his wife Emma Ann Mansell.
 He was educated at Westminster School, and showed an interest in armour from an early age, as is apparent from his essay The Sword of Joan of Arc, written when 10 years old.
 In 1891 he met the Baron de Cosson, then considered the foremost expert on arms and armour, an acquaintance that was influential to his career.
 Later he joined Christie's as an art advisor; his first work was the sales catalogue of the Zschille collection, sold in January 1897.
 He then compiled catalogues for the Gurney, Spiller, Breadalbane, Kennedy and North collections of arms and armour.
 In 1900 he was invited by the Governor of Malta, Lord Grenfell, to catalogue the antiquities there, the result was the book The Armoury of The Knights of St. John of Jerusalem.
 In December 1901 he was appointed a Member (fourth class) of the Royal Victorian Order (MVO), and in January 1902 King Edward VII created the post of Keeper of the King's Armoury at Windsor for him.
 Besides, he was Inspector of the Armoury at the Wallace Collection, and in 1911 became the first Keeper of the London Museum, where he was tasked with acquiring, cataloguing and arranging the collection.
 He lived in London, on Avenue Road, in his house Meyrick Lodge named after Samuel Meyrick, the founder of English armour studies.
 He was a Vice President of the Meyrick Society, founded by collectors and historians of arms and armour.
-He died from a heart attack.
+He died from a heart attack and was buried in the Laking family grave on the western side of Highgate Cemetery.